Cortex: A Compiler for Recursive Deep Learning Models: Evaluation

 For each model, we perform measurements for two batch sizes (1 and 10) and two hidden sizes (256 and 512 for TreeFC, DAG-RNN, TreeGRU and TreeLSTM and 64 and 128 for MV-RNN).
 The smaller and larger hidden sizes are henceforth referred to as $h_s$ and $h_l$ respectively.

-\textbf{Experimental Environment: } We use the three environments listed in Table~\ref{table:exp_env} for our evaluation.
-We use cuBLAS, Intel MKL and OpenBLAS for the BLAS needs of \Sys~as well as related work on the GPU, Intel and ARM backends respectively.
-DyNet also relies on the Eigen library.
+\textbf{Experimental Environment: } We use the three environments listed in Table~\ref{table:exp_env} for the evaluation.
+We use cuBLAS, Intel MKL and OpenBLAS for all BLAS needs on the GPU, Intel and ARM backends respectively.
+DyNet also uses the Eigen library.
 We compare against PyTorch 1.6.0, DyNet's commit \verb+32c71acd+ (Aug.~2020) and Cavs' commit \verb+35bcc031+ (Sept.~2020).